Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Stages

 \item \textbf{Seed selection:} 50 configurations from state $k$ are resampled as starting seeds for simulations in state $k+1$.

-Configurations are drawn from state $k$ with weights proportional to $\exp[u_k(x_i) - u_{k+1}(x_i)]$, where $u_k(x) = \U_k(x)/(k_B T_k)$ is the reduced potential energy in state $k$.
+Configurations are drawn from state $k$ with weights proportional to $\exp[u_k(x_i) - u_{k+1}(x_i)]$, where $u_k(x) = U_k(x)/(k_B T_k)$ is the reduced potential energy in state $k$.
 In the limit of infinite sampling of state $k$, resampled configurations would be Boltzmann-distributed in state $k+1$.
 With imperfect sampling of state $k$, resampled configurations approximate the Boltzmann distribution in state $k+1$.
+The seed selection process is an example of what is known in the statistics literature as sampling importance resampling.